abhishekghoshh/linux-helper/terminal-helper.md

 # go backword one character
 ctrl + b

-# jump forward by one word
+# Move cursor one word forward, jump forward by one word
-alt + f
+alt + f   /   Option + →

-# jump backward by one word
+# Move cursor one word backward, jump backward by one word
-alt + b
+alt + b   /   Option + ←

+# Swap the last two characters before the cursor (not working in mac, it is showing a list of files as fuzzy finder)
+ctrl + t

+# Swap the last two words before the cursor
+esc + t

+# Cut everything backwards to beginning of line, delete the line in the command prompt
+ctrl + u

+# to remove the word backwards from cursor position
+ctrl + w

+# Cut one word backwards using none alphabetic characters as delimiters
+esc + backspace

-# to delete the line starting from the cursor position
+# Cut everything forward to end of line, to delete the line starting from the cursor position
 ctrl + k

 # to delete a word starting from the current cursor position
 alt + d

-# delete the line in the command prompt
+# delete one character
-ctrl + u

-# to remove the word backwards from cursor position
-ctrl + w
+ctrl + h

-# to paste text from the kill buffer
+# Paste whatever was cut by the last cut command, to paste text from the kill buffer
 ctrl + y

-# to reverse search for commands you typed in the past from your history, search previous command like fuzzy finder
+# Undo the last command.
+(Underscore.
+So it's actually Ctrl + Shift + minus)
-ctrl + r
+ctrl + _  (Ctrl + Shift + minus)

-# to forward search (works in ZSH for me but not bash)
+#### zsh terminal specific

+# create a new tab zsh terminal
-ctrl + s
+cmd + t

-# execute previous command
-!!

-# execute previous command in sudo mode
-sudo !!

-# run previous matching command
-!<command-name>

-# open line in the editor
+# switch tab in zsh terminal
-ctrl + x then ctrl + e
+ctrl + tab    /      ctrl + shift + tab
+cmd + left arraow  /   cmd + right arrow
+cmd + shift + [     /    cmd + shift + ]

+# split the window horizonatally in zsh terminal
+cmd + d

+# split the window vertically in zsh terminal
+cmd + shift + d

+switch between splitted tabs
+cmd + [    /     cmd + ]

+# close the current tab in zsh terminal
+cmd + w
 ```